ankrutik/notes/aws/solutions_arch_cert/notes.md

 **Glacier Select**: Same as above but on Glacier.
 Used for customer that need storage compliance.

+Redshift Spectrum can be used to query S3 data as well.

 ## AWS Organizations and Consolidated Billing

 Multiple AWS accounts can be consolidated into an **AWS organization**.
 Access to services can be given to orgs which will trickle down to accounts.